longoodr/deep-field/README.md

 * Similar estimations for the average pitcher's performance.
 * Batting handedness of the batter.
 * Pitching handedness of the pitcher.
 * Total number of appearances for this batter.
-This is intended to estimate the accuracy of the estimated distribution for the batter.
+This is intended to estimate the uncertainty the estimated distribution for the batter.
 * Total number of appearances for this pitcher, for similar reasons.
 * Total number of appearances for this pitcher in the game.
 This is intended to estimate pitcher fatigue.